-- C. The Executive BoardAdministrative Council shall elect from among its members, who are representatives of Member Entities and subject to election by the voters of their respective jurisdictions, (1) a Chair, who shall preside over meetings of the Executive BoardAdministrative Council, (2) a First Vice Chair, who shall preside over meetings of the Executive BoardAdministrative Council in the absence of the Chair, (3) a Second Vice ChairSecretary, who shall preside over meetings of the Executive BoardAdministrative Council in the absence of the Chair and First Vice Chair, and (4) Treasurer, who shall preside over meetings of the Executive BoardAdministrative Council in the absence of the Chair, First Vice Chair and Second Vice ChairSecretary.
+- C. The Executive BoardAdministrative Council shall elect from among its members, who are representatives of Member Entities and subject to election by the voters of their respective jurisdictions, (1) a Chair, who shall preside over meetings of the Executive BoardAdministrative Council, (2) a First Vice Chair, who shall preside over meetings of the Executive BoardAdministrative Council in the absence of the Chair, (3) a Second Vice ChairSecretary, who shall preside over meetings of the Executive BoardAdministrative Council in the absence of the Chair, (3) a Second Vice ChairSecretary, who shall preside over meetings of the Executive BoardAdministrative Council in the absence of the Chair and First-Vice Chair, and (4) Treasurer, who shall preside over meetings of the Executive BoardAdministrative Council in the absence of the Chair, First-Vice Chair and Second Vice ChairSecretary.
 The officers' terms shall be co-terminus for one year each.
-These officers of the Executive BoardAdministrative Council shall comprise the SEAGO Executive Administrative Committee.
-Service on the Executive Administrative Committee shall be subject to the following terms: - 1.
-Election of officers of the Executive BoardAdministrative Council shall be held at the first-second-regularly-scheduled meeting of the Executive-BoardAdministrative Council in each calendar year.
-Newly-elected officers shall <a href="take-their seats at the conclusion of the meeting at which they were elected-commence their terms on July 1 of each year.
+These officers of the Executive BoardAdministrative Council shall comprise the SEAGO Executive Administrative Council shall comprise the shall be subject to the following terms: - 1.
+Election of officers of the Executive BoardAdministrative Council shall be held at the first second regularly scheduled meeting of the Executive BoardAdministrative Council in each calendar year.
+Newly-elected officers shall take their seats at the conclusion of the meeting at which they were electedcommence their terms on July 1 of each year.
 The time between the seating of newly-elected officers and the successive year's seating of officers shall be considered one annual term. - 2.
-Officers of the Executive Board Administrative Council shall serve a single annual term in each of the officer's position with annual advancement to the next highest seat on the Executive Administrative Committee, i.e. Treasurer to Second Vice Chair Secretary to First Vice Chair to Chair, provided said officers meet all further requirements as set forth in these Bylaws for service on the Executive Administrative Committee. - 3.
-Beginning with the election of Executive Board Administrative Council officers for calendar fiscal year 2004 2023, not more than one officer shall represent Member Entities in one of SEAGO's member counties.
+Officers of the Executive BoardAdministrative Council shall serve a single annual term in each of the officer's position with annual advancement to the next highest seat on the Executive-Administrative Committee, i.e. Treasurer to Second Vice ChairSecretary to First Vice Chair to Chair, provided said officers meet all further requirements as set forth in these Bylaws for service on the Executive-Administrative Committee. - 3.
+Beginning with the election of Executive BoardAdministrative Council officers for calendar fiscal year 2004 2023, not more than one officer shall represent Member Entities in one of SEAGO's member counties.
 The rotation for service among counties shall be as follows: Cochise, Santa Cruz, Greenlee, and Graham Counties.
-An exception to this would be allowed in instances where a Boarda Council member from a given county is not available to serve as an officer of the Executive Board Administrative Council, in which case the Executive Board Administrative Council shall elect a member to that seat from among their members.
+An exception to this would be allowed in instances where a Boarda Council member from a given county is not available to serve as an officer of the Executive BoardAdministrative Council, in which case the Executive BoardAdministrative Council shall elect a member to that seat from among their members.
 Such action will not impact upon the rotation order as stated here beyond the continued service of that "at large" Executive Administrative Committee member.
 This individual, selected "at large" for Executive Administrative Committee service, would then be considered by the members from their respective county along with their "regular" (that position coming from that county in normal rotation to the Executive Administrative Committee) in determining which should be that member county's representative after their one year of service as an "at large" Executive Administrative Committee member.
 This manner would allow any county to have more than one member of the Executive Committee for no more than one year.